Oral Copulation with a Minor - California Penal Code 287 PC

 If a person is convicted of the crime of oral copulation with a minor, then they will have to register as a sex offender with the local police department where they live for the rest of their life.
 This registration requirement must be done on their birthday each year or within 5 days of their birthday.
 When the person first registers with the police, they are given a paper to sign that lays out all of their requirements and if they violate their registration requirements they will be charged with a new felony and be facing prison time.

-Are you or someone you know being charged with oral copulation of a minor under California Penal code section 288(a)?
+Are you or someone you know being charged with oral copulation of a minor under Penal Code 287 PC?
 If so, it is important that you contact a sex crime defense attorney to aggressively pursue your case to get you the best results possible.

 Oral copulation with a minor is the act of touching of the mouth of one person with the sexual organ or anus of another person.